AshleyF/Forthkit/library/turtle/readme.md

 ## Let's Play!

-Let's have some fun playing with turtle graphics. `start 4 times 30 move 90 turn loop show` produces a square.
+Let's have some fun playing with turtle graphics. `start 4 0 do 30 move 90 turn loop show` produces a square.

 ```text
 ⡏⠉⠉⠉⠉⠉⠉⠉⠉⠉⠉⠉⠉⠉⠉⡇⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀